HCL-TECH-SOFTWARE/domino-keep-docs/docs/index.md

 The KEEP APIs are secure and standards-compliant, making them the right choice for your Notes and Domino ecosystem.

----

-> Much like the architectural keep that fortifies the castle, Domino KEEP adds to the existing functionalities provided by Notes and Domino.
+Much like the architectural keep that fortifies the castle, Domino KEEP adds to the existing functionalities provided by Notes and Domino.

----
+{: .alert .alert-info}

 KEEP can run on your developer desktop, where you can evaluate it from your Notes client.
 KEEP is available on Windows (client & server), Linux (server), Docker (server) and macOS (client) as add-on for Notes and Domino 12.0.1 and later.